 Think of the happiest people you know.
 I’ll bet that a key to that happiness is that they have a way to make a contribution.
 A young child can give part of their allowance to protect the oceans.
 A tween might volunteer at the local Humane Society or food bank.
 A teenager might work for the summer with at-risk youth.
 And that child or teen might become a veterinarian or therapist because they experienced the joy of making a meaningful contribution.

 Learning to make a contribution includes:

 If children do not learn to make a contribution, they are at great risk for a life of loneliness and isolation.
 Every person, no matter what their struggles are, deserves and needs to share their gifts, talents, skills, spirit and heart with the world.
 No matter how hard it is to parent a child with behavior issues, give them a chance to contribute.
 It can change the world.

-If you need help navigating the challenging obstacles that come up as you raise your kids, remember that our 1-on-1 Coaching are here for you.
+If you need help navigating the challenging obstacles that come up as you raise your kids, remember that our parent coaches are here for you.
 They’ve helped thousands of families just like yours come up with sensible, effective solutions to tough parenting problems.

 Challenging Parenting Issues: 5 of the Hardest Things Parents Face